 The wealth gap is real.
 Its historical roots are real.
 But its perpetuation is not fate — it is the compound interest on a knowledge deficit that every institution in Black America has the power to close and none has prioritized closing.
 A family that understands money can navigate every structural barrier this country erects.
 A family that does not understand money will be consumed by interest payments on debts a financially literate person would never have taken on — regardless of how fair or unfair the system may be.

 Financial illiteracy is the most expensive line item in the Black American budget.
 It is a generational wealth tax levied by silence.
-And every year spent debating whether it is acceptable to say so is another year of compound interest accruing on the wrong side of the ledger.
+Every year spent debating whether it is acceptable to say so is another year of compound interest accruing on the wrong side of the ledger.